Terrace Views

 So next time you’re at Badger Bash, think of all who came before who have participated in this event.
 In honor of his legacy with the Union and his vision and enthusiasm for this great event, Corky Sischo will be commemorated with a plaque at Union South.
 It is thanks to him, and countless others, that we have such a longstanding and special tradition.

-Join us at Union South on October 6 for the next Badger Bash and home football game.
+Join us at Union South for the next Badger Bash.

 Author: Maddie Boulanger